 Melissa Charles – Drama (K-5)

 Melissa is a member of AEA and SAG-AFTRA and has worked as an actor in film, TV, and on stage in NYC, LA and in regional theaters throughout the country.
 She is the founder of both the Broadway Adventure program and the Union Street Theatre (UST), and served as Artistic Director and Director of Education for both.
 She has taught workshops, classes, and coached actors for the International Thespian Festival, TVI Studios, DMR Adventures, Broadway Adventure, UST, Live Arts, and Lighthouse Studios.
 She has a certificate in Non-Profit Management from Duke University and a B.A. in Drama from the University of Virginia.
 She has produced, directed and choreographed over 40 productions, and specializes in musical theatre.
 In addition to her work in the performing arts, Melissa is also a graphic designer, an event planner, an entrepreneur, and manages social media and communications for several organizations.

-Matt Wyatt is the Peabody music teacher for K-4 students.
+Matt Wyatt is the Peabody music teacher for pre-kindergarten through fourth grade.
 His primary goal as a teacher is to help young musicians to develop well-rounded musicianship through methods that they find personally inspiring, exciting, and relevant.
 Matt performs as a drummer and percussionist with Beleza, Jamal Millner, Quatro na Bossa, and David Wax Museum.
 He also owns a small recording studio and is excited about ways recording technology can play into the process of learning music.
 Matt graduated with honors from UVA in 2003 (B.A. in Music) and has maintained a private teaching practice in Charlottesville since 2001.